Shamanthkrishna/sql-pyspark-practice/README.md

 Each notebook contains:
 1. SQL table creation and insertion scripts
-2. SQL solutions for 2 problems
+2. SQL solution for the problem
-3. Equivalent PySpark solutions
+3. Equivalent PySpark solution
 4. Notes and learnings

 ---